wasiqbarat/Anki-Deck-Manager/docs/PROJECT_DOCUMENTATION.md

-# Anki Deck Generator — Project Documentation
+# Anki Deck Manager — Project Documentation

 A Streamlit-based web application to generate and manage Anki decks (.apkg) from JSON flashcard data.
 The app supports one-off deck generation and long-term deck maintenance backed by SQLite.